wallst-code/simple-pdf-splitter/README.md

 # Simple PDF Splitter

-A robust, local PDF splitting tool with an intuitive web interface.
-Split large PDFs into smaller files quickly and securely - all processing happens locally on your computer with **zero data transmission**.
-No cloud uploads, no data retention, no tracking.
+A robust, desktop PDF splitting tool with an intuitive graphical interface.
+Split large PDFs into smaller files quickly and securely - designed for local processing without cloud dependencies.

-**Privacy**: This app processes your files locally with no data storage after you exit the program - like a digital paper shredder that only keeps what you want.
+**Privacy-Focused**: This app processes your files locally on your computer, making it more secure than web-based alternatives that transmit files over the internet.
+No cloud uploads or external servers required.

-## ⚖️ License & Disclaimer
+## ⚖️ License & Legal Disclaimer

-**MIT License** - Free to use, modify, and distribute.
+### License
+This software is distributed under the **MIT License**.
+See [LICENSE](LICENSE) file for full terms.

+### NO WARRANTY DISCLAIMER
+**THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.**

+**IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.**

+### Important Legal Notices
-**IMPORTANT DISCLAIMER**: This software is provided "AS IS" without warranty of any kind, express or implied.
-Use at your own risk.
-The author assumes no responsibility for any data loss, system issues, or other consequences arising from the use of this software.
+- **USE AT YOUR OWN RISK**: The author(s) assume no responsibility for any data loss, corruption, system issues, or other consequences arising from the use of this software
+- **NO LEGAL ADVICE**: This software is a tool only and does not constitute legal advice
+- **DATA RESPONSIBILITY**: You are solely responsible for the handling and protection of your data
+- **COMPLIANCE**: Users are responsible for ensuring their use complies with applicable laws and regulations
+- **NO GUARANTEE**: No guarantee of fitness for any particular purpose is provided

-**Note**: This project is provided as-is.
-While the code is available for review and modification, active maintenance is not guaranteed.
+- **MAINTENANCE**: This project is provided as-is.
+Active maintenance is not guaranteed

 ---

-## 🚀 Quick Start - Choose Your Platform
+## 🚀 Quick Start - Windows Desktop Application

 ### 🪟 Windows Users
 **Download EXE** → **Double-click** → **Start splitting PDFs!**

-### 🍎 Mac Users
-**Download** → **Extract** → **Double-click .command file** → **Start splitting PDFs!**

 *No installation or technical knowledge required.*